Non-archimedean tame topology and stably dominated types: Definable sets

 By a definable set, we mean definable over some $C$.
-When $C$ is empty one says $\emptyset$-definable or $0$-definable.
-A subset of a given definable set $X$ which is an intersection of $< \kappa$ definable subsets of $X$ is said to be $\infty$-definable.
+When $C$ is empty one says $\varnothing$-definable or $0$-definable.
+A subset of a given definable set $X$ which is an intersection of $< \kappa$ definable subsets of $X$ is said to be {\em $\infty$-definable}. \tcb{When the theory $T$ has quantifier elimination, any definable set can be defined by a quantifier-free formula, and in any place where it matters we will always suppose that it is so defined.}

-Sets of $\Uu$-points of definable sets satisfy the following form of compactness: if $X$ is a definable set such that $X (\Uu) = \cup_{i \in I}ÊX_i (\Uu)$, with $(X_i)_{i \in I}$ a small family of definable sets, then $X = \cup_{i \in A} X_i$ with $A$ a finite subset of $I$.
+Sets of $\Uu$-points of definable sets satisfy the following form of compactness: if $X$ is a definable set such that $X (\Uu) = \tcb{\bigcup}_{i \in I}X_i (\Uu)$, with $(X_i)_{i \in I}$ a small family of definable sets, then $X = \tcb{\bigcup}_{i \in A} X_i$ with $A$ a finite subset of $I$.

-Recall that if $C$ is a subset of a model $M$ of $T$, by the algebraic closure of $C$, denoted by $\acl (C)$, one denotes the subset of those elements $c$ of $M$, such that, for some formula $\varphi$ over $C$ with one free variable, $Z_{\varphi} (M)$ is finite and contains $c$.
-The definable closure $\dcl (C)$ of $C$ is the the subset of those elements $c$ of $M$, such that, for some formula $\varphi$ over $C$ with one free variable, $Z_{\varphi} (M) = \{c\}$.
+Recall that if $C$ is a subset of a model $M$ of $T$, by the {\em algebraic closure} of $C$, denoted by $\acl (C)$, \nomenclature{$\acl$}{algebraic closure} one denotes the subset of those elements $c$ of $M$, such that, for some formula $\varphi$ over $C$ with one free variable, $Z_{\varphi} (M)$ is finite and contains $c$.
+The {\em definable closure} $\dcl (C)$ \nomenclature{$\dcl$}{definable closure} of $C$ is the subset of those elements $c$ of $M$, such that, for some formula $\varphi$ over $C$ with one free variable, $Z_{\varphi} (M) = \{c\}$.